judsonlmoore/judsonlmoore.com/_posts/travel/female-travel/2017-04-27-weekend-trips-quick-tips.markdown

 ---
 title:			Weekend Trips - Quick Tips for the Jetsetter and Novice Traveler Alike
-categories:		['female travel']
+categories:		['travel tips']
 tags:
+  - guest author
   - female travel
-  - guest author
-  - packing list
-  - travel tips
 author:			jenniferchang
 excerpt:		Weekend trips are often times the best trips.
 Guest author Jennifer Chang shares tips for how to make your weekend trips spontaneous and full of adventure.
 image:			/assets/images/2017/04/airplane-wing-sunset.jpg